Undeadline

-Undead Line was directed and designed by Tokihiro Naito, who previously worked on Hydlide and Hydlide 3, with Tetsuya "Futaro" Yamamoto serving as main programmer.
+Undeadline was directed and designed by Tokihiro Naito, who previously worked on Hydlide and Hydlide 3, with Tetsuya "Futaro" Yamamoto serving as main programmer.
 The soundtrack was composed by Kazunori Hasegawa.
 Due to T&E Soft liking to push its playtesters to the limits and as their skills improved naturally, it led to the designers increasing the difficulty to keep up with them, particularly paying attention to both enemy movement and spawn patterns.
 Because of its rarity, original copies of the MSX2 version commands high prices on the secondary game collecting market.
-The game received generally favourable reception from critics, most of which reviewed it as an import title, although its difficulty has been criticized.
+The game received generally favorable reception from critics, most of which reviewed it as an import title, although its difficulty has been criticized.